 This roasted banana ice cream recipe stirs caramelized bananas and chunks of bittersweet chocolate in with all the usual ice cream ingredients.
 Quite possibly the best banana ice cream recipe ever.

-Roasted Banana Ice Cream Recipe
+Roasted Banana Ice Cream

-- 3 cups (690 grams) heavy cream
+- 3 cups heavy cream

-- 2 vanilla beans, split and seeds scraped
+- 2 vanilla beans split and seeds scraped

-- 1 tablespoon (1/2 ounce) unsalted butter
+- 1 tablespoon (1/2 oz) unsalted butter

-- 1/2 cup (110 grams) packed dark brown sugar
+- 1/2 cup packed dark brown sugar

 - 3 tablespoons cold water